-A number of feasibilities in West Lothian were impacted by COVID19 with much of the work delayed until early 2021.
+Several feasibility studies in West Lothian were impacted by COVID19 with much of the work delayed until early 2021.
 Engagement with communities has had a positive response with some additional work requested to advance to further stages and construction support from Sustrans.

-Supporting Edinburgh Lothians Greenspace Trust, SEStran funded a feasibility study investigating the upgrade of a pathway alongside the Almond river.
-The route had a number of accessibility issues and they study aimed to review changes to the landscape since a prior report in 2011.
+Supporting Edinburgh Lothians Greenspace Trust, SEStran funded a feasibility study investigating the upgrade of a pathway alongside the Almond River.
+The route had several accessibility issues, and they study aimed to review changes to the landscape since a prior report in 2011.
 The project highlighted some excellent options to connect settlements at Kirkliston to a direct cycle route into the City Centre.
 A final report is due for publication in July 2021.